 PHASE 2 –– SEARCHING FOR GRAVESITES USING HISTORIC PHOTOS

-Even though these and all of the other cemetery stones are gone, we are fortunate to have a few photos, obtained from area libraries.
+Even though these and all of the other cemetery stones are gone, we are fortunate to have a few photos.
 Below is the grave of Mary Webster, enclosed by a wooden fence.
 It’s not known (at this time) who is buried in the adjoining fenced-in plot.
+Photo, below, courtesy Carnegie Branch Library for Local History, Boulder, Colorado

 WebsterFence

-While there appeared to have been several fences made of wood, only one fence –– made of iron –– has survived.
+Several fences were made of wood, but only one fence –– made of iron –– has survived.
 That’s the one that surrounds the grave of Margaret Perkins, buried in 1879.
-Even though her stone is gone, the fence makes a good reference point for other gravesites in the cemetery.
-Below is a photo of the Perkins’ fence as it looked in 2019.
+Even though her stone (a distinctive Celtic cross) is gone, the fence makes a good reference point for other gravesites in the cemetery.
+Below is the Perkins fence as it looked in 2019.
+Photo courtesy Silvia Pettem

 PerkinsGrave2019Web.JPG